simonklee/godis/readme.md

 godis is available at github.com.
 Get it by running.

-    $ git clone git://github.com/simonz05/godis.git

-And now compile and install it with one command.

-    $ make install
+    $ go install github.com/simonz05/godis

-Importing godis to your code can be done with `import "godis"`.
+Importing godis to your code can be done with `import "github.com/simonz05/godis"`.
 Thats it!

 ## Use godis